Register and Vote

 Am I registered?
 How do I register or change address, etc.?

 You can register or change party or address of registration any time between the day after one primary or general election and 15 days before the next election.

-Need to update your registration such as change your address or party?
-Use the same form as the registration.
+Do you need to update any part of your registration such as name, address or party?
+Use the same form as for initial registration.

-As a registered Democrat, you are highly encouraged to vote twice every year—the primary and general election.
+As a registered Democrat, your vote is essential twice a year—in every primary and general election.